dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 An association between an app and a profile will be removed during the next device check-in, when the following conditions exist:
 - The app was targeted with required install intent.
 - Both the profile and the app are targeted to the same group.
-- You remove the Per App VPN configuration from the app assignment.
+- You remove the per-app VPN configuration from the app assignment.

 An association between an app and a profile will still exist until the end-user requests a reinstall from the company portal, when the following conditions exist:
 - The app was targeted with available install intent.
 - Both the profile and the app are targeted to the same group.
 - The end user requested app install from the company portal which results in app and profile being installed on the device.
-- You remove the Per App VPN configuration from the app assignment.
+- You remove the per-app VPN configuration from the app assignment.

 ## Verify the connection on the iOS device

-With your Per-App VPN set-up and associated with your app, verify the connection works from a device.
+With your per-app VPN set-up and associated with your app, verify the connection works from a device.

 ### Before you attempt to connect

  - Make sure you’re running iOS 9 or later.
  - Make sure you deploy *all* of the above mentioned policies to the same group of users.
-Failure to do so will most definitely break the Per-App VPN experience.
+Failure to do so will most definitely break the per-app VPN experience.
  - Makes sure you have the supported third-party VPN app installed.
 The following VPN apps are supported:
     - Check Point Capsule Connect
     - Cisco AnyConnect